-The International Cyanide Management Institute (ICMI) announced today that TransWood Inc., a cyanide transporter in the United States, has been recertified in full compliance with the International Cyanide Management Code (Cyanide Code).
+The International Cyanide Management Institute (ICMI) announced today that TransWood Inc.’s cyanide transportation operation in Nevada, USA, has been re-certified as fully compliant with the International Cyanide Management Code (Code).

-TransWood was initially certified in compliance with the Cyanide Code in October 2006 and was recertified in January 2010.
-As required under the Cyanide Code, the operation was again audited against ICMI’s Verification Protocol within three years of its last certification by an independent professional third-party auditor.
-ICMI has received and accepted the auditor’s Detailed Audit Findings Report which found that TransWood maintained full compliance with the Cyanide Code’s Principles and Transport Practices throughout the previous three years.
-The new Summary Audit Report and Auditor Credentials Form are available on TransWood’s Signatory Companies Page on the ICMI web site: http://www.cyanidecode.org/signatory-company/transwood-inc. The operation must be re-audited every three years hereafter to evaluate continuing compliance with the Cyanide Code.
+TransWood was initially certified in full compliance with the Code in October 2006.
+As required under the Code, the operation was again audited against ICMI’s Verification Protocol within three-years of that certification by an independent professional third-party auditor.
+ICMI has received and accepted the auditor’s Detailed Audit Findings Report, which found that TransWood maintained full compliance with the Code’s Principles and Transport Practice throughout the previous three years.
+The new Summary Audit Report and Auditor Credentials Form are available on the Signatory Companies Page on the ICMI web site: http://cyanidecode.org/signatory_transporter_transwood.php.
+The operation must be re-audited every three years hereafter to evaluate continuing compliance with the Code.